8. REST APIs¶

 This method only returns 1 key of size 256 bits.
 No other option is provided.

-Listing 8.5 Get key with key ID method
+KME with the Get key with key ID

 https://<kme_ip>:<kme_port>/api/v1/keys/<remote_SAE_id>/dec_keys?key_ID=<key_ID>